SylviaVargas/looking4myroots/README.md

 ## 🌿 Introduction

 This repository is a curated collection of genealogical records, life summaries, and historical notes about my ancestors — as well as families and neighbors connected to them — from Puerto Rican towns including **Rincón, Añasco, Mayagüez, Aguada, and surrounding regions**.
+I am also including my AI prompts I am using in my Geanealogical research in the PROMPTS folder.

 It complements the stories and research published on my blog [Looking4MyRoots.com](https://looking4myroots.com/), where I explore the lives, struggles, and migrations of Puerto Rican families from the 1800s through the mid-1900s.